PhysicsJake/PhysicsJake-Data-Graphics/README.md

 [Presentation response 1](reports/d1-presentation-prompts.md) Notes from and portfolio for data graphics.

 [Presentation response 2](reports/d2-presentation-responses.md) Notes from and portfolio for data graphics.

+[College Salary Data Draft](reports/d1-report.md) 2018 Ohio State University Annual Base Salary Review

+This report showcases a box plot with Annual Base Salary data for The Ohio State University.
+The data comes directly from their website at <https://apps.hr.osu.edu/salaries/> .
+In this report, the annual base salaries are compared across three depratments in the university.
+These departments are the university itself, its athletic department, and its adjunct health system.
+Since Ohio State is know widely for their althetics, I wanted to take an in depth look at where the real hiring priorities for the university lie.